Healthy Snack Swaps for July 4th - and All Summer Long

-When the Fourth of July rolls around each summer, BBQ ingredients and red-white-and-blue desserts start to pop up all around us.
-At the grocery store, at work, and especially during summer cook-outs, some 4th of July party food ideas aren’t always the healthiest.
-We’ve made a handy chart so you can make easy, healthy swaps when it comes to summer BBQs and 4th of July recipes.
+When the 4th of July rolls around each summer, BBQ ingredients and red-white-and-blue desserts start to pop up all around us.
+At the grocery store, at work and especially during summer cookouts, 4th of July party foods aren’t always the healthiest.
+We’ve made a handy chart so you, your family and friends can make easy, healthy swaps for your summer BBQs and 4th of July celebrations.

 Trade Hot Dogs for Turkey Dogs

-Frankly, hot dogs are not a healthy option.
-The typical pork hot dog with a bun, ketchup and mustard has 919mg of sodium (salt).
-The World Health Organization recommends eating less than 5 grams of sodium (5,000 mg) per day.
-Studies have found that eating hot dogs increases our risks for developing health issues like:
+Next time you go to purchase hot dogs, check the label.
+You may be surprised at what you find.
+The typical pork hot dog with a bun, ketchup and mustard has 919mg of salt.
+The World Health Organization per day.
+Doctors are also concerned about the nitrates found in hot dogs which are linked to cancer.
+Studies have found that eating hot dogs increases our risks for developing health issues like: type 2 diabetes, cardiovascular disease, cancer and higher mortality.

 If that’s not enough motivation to give up hot dogs, we recommend giving turkey dogs a try.
-Though still relatively high in sodium(?), turkey dogs have around half the amount of sodium as regular hot dogs and about a quarter of the amount of fat content.
+Though still relatively high in salt, turkey dogs have about half the amount of salt as regular hot dogs.
+They also have about a quarter of the fat content and no risk of consuming nitrates.

 Opt for Water over Soda

-Soda is harmful to our teeth for a variety of reasons, one being that it contains lots of sugar.
-The American Heart Association recommends that men don’t exceed 150 calories from sugar a day and 100 calories from sugar for women.
-One 12-ounce can of soda can have 140 calories.
+Soda is harmful to our overall health, it contains a lot of sugar which can damage our oral health.
+The American Heart Association recommends to not exceed 150 calories from sugar a day for men and 100 calories from sugar for women.
+One 12-ounce can of a popular soda brand has 120 calories from sugar.

-By choosing water over soda, you’re not only saving your overall health, you’re saving your oral health.
-The cavity-causing bacteria in our mouths love to eat sugar.
-The more sugar we eat, the more acid those bacteria leave behind our teeth.
-That acid eats away at enamel causing cavities and tooth decay.
-Try to limit consumption to one soda a day and rinse with water after.
-Do it for your teeth!
+By choosing water over soda, you’re not only saving your overall health, but you’re also saving your oral health.
+The cavity-causing bacteria in our mouths love sugar.
+The more sugar we consume, the more acid those bacteria release on our teeth, causing cavities and tooth decay.
+Try limiting consumption to one soda a day and rinse with water after.
+Do it for your teeth and your health!

-If you’ve had any dental work done, corn on the cob is not your friend.
-And if you have braces, you definitely don’t want to be eating corn off the cob.
-You could risk ripping your braces away from your teeth.
-Biting down on the corn cob can crack fillings and sealants, damage braces, and compromise dentures.
-Even if your teeth aren’t at risk, we bet one or more of your guests may be.
+If you’ve had any dental work done or have braces, corn on the cob is not your friend.
+Biting down on the corn cob can crack fillings and sealants, damage braces and compromise dentures.
 Slice the corn off the cob and save everyone a trip to the dentist or orthodontist.

-Traditional potato salad recipes can have as many as 360 calories and over 20 grams of fat in one cup.
+Traditional potato salad recipes can have as many as 360 calories and more than 20 grams of fat in one cup.
 Swap mayo for plain Greek yogurt and a dash of olive oil for a creamy texture everyone will love.
 Plus, no one will miss those calories you cut out.

 Hidden Sugar in Baked Beans

-We don’t usually think of baked beans as an unhealthy 4th of July staple.
-But they can be packed with added sugar and sodium if we’re not reading the can’s label.
-Half a cup of traditional baked beans can have around 15 grams of sugar including high-fructose corn syrup, as well as pure fat for flavor.
-Make homemade baked beans a healthier way.
-Use a no-salt-added tomato sauce and leave out that half-pound of bacon or salt pork.
-Use pinto or cannellini beans, Dijon mustard, maple syrup for sweetness, and your favorite seasonings.
-This can cut down the sodium by 40 percent.
+We don’t usually think of baked beans as an unhealthy 4th of July staple, but, most canned baked beans are packed with added sugar and sodium.
+Read the can’s label before purchasing because half a cup of traditional baked beans have around 15 grams of sugar including high-fructose corn syrup, as well as pure fat for flavor.
+Make homemade baked beans a healthier way to cut down salt by 40 percent:

 Looking for healthier versions of your other favorite foods?
 Check out: